-The crescent shaped Towan beach, on the Roseland Peninsula, was wrapped in a mild mist for this re-visit.
-It felt like entering a secret world of sounds and smells, heightened by the damp air and enclosing mist.
+The crescent-shaped Towan beach was wrapped in a mild mist for this visit.
+It felt like entering a secret world of sounds and smells, heightened by the damp air and the enclosing mist.
 Being on the beach seems to lead people’s eyes to the horizon but, when misty, the lack of perspective and distance draws your attention to the pebbles on the sand, the minutiae in the pools, the subtle sounds of the sea washing the rocks and the morning smell of a rising tide.

 With Roger at Towan beach.

 Glen and Laura enjoy the beach.

 Enveloped in mist, Towan beach on a misty summer morning.

 The gentle action of the sea on the rocks at Towan beach.